Coronavirus safety information and FAQs

 Whether you are learning from home or in the classroom, we will be able to support you on your course.

-This is carried out through virtual classrooms similar to what we are using now but with Microsoft Teams.
+This is carried out through virtual classrooms using Microsoft Teams.

-Our Student Services team are available to talk to you both online via live chat, over the phone or by email with any financial questions you may have.
+Our Student Services team are available to talk to you either in person, online via live chat, over the phone or by email with any financial questions you may have.

-Teams such as our Safeguarding and Additional Learning Support will also be able to support you digitally.
+Teams such as our Safeguarding and Additional Learning Support will also be able to support you both in person and digitally.

 How can I travel to college safely?

-Once face-to-face teaching resumes we expect you will be able to travel using train and/or bus to attend your lessons.
+You can travel to college using public transport services such as train and/or bus.
 You should follow safety guidelines, including wearing a mask, when doing so.

-If you have been told to attend college and you’re able to walk or cycle to our centres, we encourage you to do so.
+If you are able to walk or cycle to our centres, we encourage you to do so.